Jimi Hendrix’s Roger Mayer Octavia

 Hendrix, Page, and Standing Out in a Crowded Effects Market: A Conversation with Roger Mayer

-According to Roger, Jimi used an early version of Octavia on those two tracks, one of which had a separate fuzz box driving it, and after the tracks were recorded, this version of the pedal was never used again.
+According to Roger, Jimi used an early version of the Octavia on these two tracks.
+This version included a separate fuzz box for additional drive, but after the recordings were finished, it was never used again.

 This Evo1 unit used germanium transistors and a ferrite transformer and also had limited drive capabilities.
 It was used in the recording of “Purple Haze” and “Fire” with another custom driver in a separate enclosure that also used germanium transistors.
 This driver was placed in front of Evo1 to give enough drive and extra EQ to satisfy Jimi and produce the sound you hear on the recordings.
 After the Purple Haze / Fire session recordings, Evo was never used again in its original form and I consigned it to the trash bin.